-The polymers left behind by the cleaning process do not allow the carpet to re-soil faster (a common problem with bonnet cleaning), and actually help the carpet’s appearance by keeping soils from becoming deeply imbedded into the carpet pile.
+The polymers left behind by the cleaning process do not allow the carpet to re-soil faster (a common problem with bonnet cleaning), and actually help the carpet’s appearance by keeping soils from becoming deeply embedded into the carpet pile.
 They also prevent or reduce the occurrence of spills or soiling wicking to the surface following cleaning.
 A good rule of thumb in a commercial carpet appearance maintenance program is 3 encapsulation cleanings followed by 1 hot water extraction cleaning with the intervals to be influenced by the type of carpet and soiling conditions is it exposed to.
 There are many carpets that actually look better following encapsulation cleaning than after cleaning with a truckmount, especially neglected commercial low level loop glue down carpets.

 Summary of the summary – encapsulation cleaning –

 - triples cleaning productivity rates;

 - extends the carpet life-cycle,

 - and keeps carpet looking its very best with less effort.